Machu Picchu Ticket 155 articles

 Alternative 2: The Sun Gate (Inti Punku)

 People who decide to take the Inca Trail will enter Machu Picchu through the Sun Gate.
 However, it is also possible to climb to the sun gate from Machu Picchu.
-To do this, it will be necessary to book the Machu Picchu + Inti Punku ticket.
+To do this, it will be necessary to book the Machu Picchu + Inti Punku (Route 1C) ticket.
 It allows the entrance of 180 people in 4 different but continuous schedules that start at 8:00 in the morning.
 Each schedule allows the entrance of 45 people to Inti Punku.
 Reservations can only be made virtually.
-It is important to know that this ticket can only be purchased during the high season (June 1st and October 15th).
+It is important to know that this ticket can only be purchased during the high season (June 19 and November 2).

-To visit the Intipunku, first check if there are schedules available in the Machu Picchu Solo ticket.
+To visit the Intipunku, first check if there are schedules available in the Machu Picchu Classic Upper Terrace ticket (Route 1B).

 Landscape of the Historic Sanctuary of Machu Picchu observed from the Sun Gate